GaloisInc/adapt/fca/AR_Miner/README.md

 ### Data scoring with feedback analysis:

  \$>  *./Scoring_Rules_Using_Benign_Feedback_Shell.sh*: The aim with this analysis is to include the rules, which were generated with the benign DB as feedback during the scoring and ranking.
-It uses the previously generated scores file *Scoring_Of_Context_ProcessEvent.csv* that becomes the input of the feedback analysis as *Input_Scoring_Of_Context_ProcessEvent.csv*.
-It also needs a benign association rules that are generated using the same context in the benign DB (*benign_rules.csv*).
-Finally, the scipt also needs a ground truth file for the adequate database (*gt_file*).
+It uses the previously generated scores file *Scoring_Of_Context_ProcessEvent.csv* that becomes the input of the feedback analysis as *original_scoring_file* in the shell script.
+It also needs a benign association rules that are generated using the same context in the benign DB (*benign_rules.csv* available for caet panedx in ).

 Default example to run in \$> *./Scoring_Rules_Using_Benign_Feedback_Shell.sh* :